Clustering the Sketch: A Novel Approach to Embedding Table Compression: Background and Related Work

-\item[Hash Embeddings] \citep{tito2017hash} map each ID $i\in V$ to the sum of a few table rows.
+\textbf{Hash Embeddings} \citep{tito2017hash} map each ID $i\in V$ to the sum of a few table rows.
 For example, if $i$ is mapped to two rows, then its embedding vector is $v = M[h_1(i)] + M[h_2(i)]$.
 Using the notation of $H\in\{0,1\}^{m\times n}$, one can check that this corresponds to each row having exactly two 1s.
 In the paper, the authors also consider weighted combinations, which simply means that the non-zero entries of $H$ can be some real numbers.

-\item[Compositional embeddings] (or QR embeddings, \citealp{shi2020compositional}), define $h_1(i) = \lfloor i / p\rfloor$ and $h_2(i) = i \mod p$ for integer $p$, and then combines $T[h_1(i)]$ and $T[{h_2(i)}]$ in various ways.
+\textbf{Compositional Embeddings} (CE or ``Quotient Remainder'', \citealp{shi2020compositional}), define $h_1(i) = \lfloor i / p\rfloor$ and $h_2(i) = i \mod p$ for integer $p$, and then combines $T[h_1(i)]$ and $T[{h_2(i)}]$ in various ways.
 As mentioned by the authors, this choice is, however, not of great importance, and more general hash functions can also be used, which allows for more flexibility in the size and number of tables.
-Besides using sums, like Hash Embeddings, the authors also propose element-wise multiplication\footnote{While combining vectors with element-wise multiplication is not a linear operation, from personal communication with the authors, it is unfortunately hard to train such embeddings in practice.
-Hence we focus on the two linear variants.} and concatenation.
+Besides using \emph{sums}, like Hash Embeddings, the authors propose element-wise \emph{multiplication}\footnote{While combining vectors with element-wise multiplication is not a linear operation, from personal communication with the authors, it is unfortunately hard to train such embeddings in practice.
+Hence we focus on the two linear variants.} and \emph{concatenation}.
 Concatenation $[T[h_1(i)] , T[h_2(i)]]$ can again be described with a matrix $H\in \{0,1\}^{d_1\times k}$ where each row has exactly one 1 in the top half of $H$ and one in the bottom half of $H$, as well as a block diagonal matrix $M$.
-While this restricts the variations in embedding matrices $T$ that are allowed, we usually compensate by picking a larger $m$, so the difference in entropy is not much different from Hash Embeddings, and the practical results are very similar as well. \item[ROBE embeddings] \citep{desai2022random} are essentially compositional embeddings with concatenation as described above, but adds some more flexibility in the indexing, including the ability for chunks to ``wrap around'' in the embedding table.
-In our experiments ROBE was near indistinguishable from QR-concat for large models, though it did give some measurable improvements for very small tables. \item[Deep Hashing Embeddings] DHE \citep{kang2021learning} picks 1024 hash functions $h_1, \dots, h_{1024} : [d_1] \to [-1,1]$ and feed the vector $(h_1(i), \dots, h_{1024}(i))$ into a multi-layer perceptron.
-While the idea of using an MLP to save memory at the cost of larger compute is novel and parts from the sketching framework, the first hashing step of DHE is just sketching with a dense random matrix $H\in [-1,1]^{d_1 \times 1024}$.
-While this is less efficient than a sparse matrix, it can still be applied efficiently to sparse inputs, $e_i$, and stored in small amounts of memory.
+While this restricts the variations in embedding matrices $T$ that are allowed, we usually compensate by picking a larger $m$, so the difference in entropy is not much different from Hash Embeddings, and the practical results are very similar as well.